 The University of Wisconsin Law School sponsors a Loan Repayment Assistance Program (LRAP), which provides small grants to students who accept permanent public interest jobs after graduation.
 Since its inception in 2002, the LRAP has generally provided from between two to six months of loan repayment in the form of a lump sum payment upon the student’s acceptance of a “qualifying position.”
 (The size of the award may vary depending upon the applicant pool and the applicants' debt obligations.)
 “Qualifying position,” means a legal position at a nonprofit organization or government agency with a specified maximum annual salary.

 To apply for a grant through LRAP, you do not need to have already accepted a qualifying position!
-However, to be eligible to receive the grant, you must apply for the grant prior to June 15 after you graduate, and you need to have accepted a qualifying position by June 1 of the year following your graduation.
+However, to be eligible to receive the grant, you must apply for the grant prior to March 15 the year after you graduate.

 Created and administered by bar associations, bar foundations, independent non-profit organizations and state education administrations, 24 states offer loan repayment assistance programs.
 You can find comprehensive state LRAP information on the ABA's website.

 In 2007, President Bush signed the College Cost Reduction and Access Act (CCRAA), which provides loan forgiveness for graduates who work in the public sector and make timely loan payments for 10 years.
-For more information on the CCRAA, please visit this page on Equal Justice Works' website.
+For more information on the CCRAA, please visit the Equal Justice Works' Student Debt page.

 On August 14, 2008, President Bush signed H.R.
 4137, now P.L.
 110-315 – The Higher Education Reauthorization and College Opportunity Act of 2008.
 Although funds are authorized for each program, Congress will now have to make appropriations to fund these programs.